pseudorandumb/challenge-earthquakes/README.md

 Installation
 ------------
 A setup script is included to install dependencies and setup the database(assumes homebrew and ruby already installed).
+It is specific to OSX.
 ```
 ./setup
 ```